-See the comparisons of the cost of living in each country with our beloved Portuguese land, according to Numbeo, the world’s largest cost of living database:
+See the comparison of each country’s cost of living with our beloved Portuguese land, according to Numbeo, the world’s largest cost of living database:

 United Kingdom vs Portugal

-Britons are longtime fans of holidays in Portugal.
-So much so that many even decide to move here in retirement.
-The cost of living in the United Kingdom is, on average, 39.63% higher than in Portugal.
-Rent is even worse, an average increase of 51.26%.
+Brits are longtime fans of holidays in Portugal.
+So much so that many even decide to move from the UK here in retirement.
+The cost of living in the United Kingdom is, on average, 37.23% higher than in Portugal.
+Rent is even worse, with an average increase of 42.65%.

 In contrast, wages in the UK are much higher than in Portugal.

 The German expat community is also very expressive in Portugal.
 The difference in the cost of living is one factor that attracts many German families, retirees, and digital nomads.

 Germany has a 38.78% higher cost of living than Portugal, and rent is, on average, 50.58% higher than in Portugal.

 Let’s give an example to look at for perspective.
 You’d need about €2,981 in Porto to live the same lifestyle you get for €4,400 in Frankfurt.